It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 The usual go-to method of treating saltwater Ich is setting up a hospital aquarium and relocating the ill fish there.

-In the meantime, you’ll want to wait out the parasites in the display tank to die out which takes about 2.5 months.
+In the meantime, you’ll want to wait for the parasites in the display tank to die out which takes about 2.5 months.

 Without a host in the main reef aquarium, Ich will complete its life cycle and be done with.